Type Confusion¶

 Integer¶

-should not be thought of as an int type.
+Integershould not be thought of as an int type.
 It represents integers as indices.
 It is not usable in other contexts where ints are usable.
 For example, arithmetic will not work on it.
-If you need to manipulate theInteger
+If you need to manipulate theIntegerindex as anint, useidx.raw.Right:

 idx = ndindex(0) idx.raw + 1